Getting started#

 Installation#

-PyDYNA consists of two modules, ansys.dyna.core.pre
+PyDYNA consists of four modules, ansys.dyna.core.pre

 .